Siem4all/Student_Registartion_System/README.md

 2. Run the installer and follow the installation instructions.

-3. Start the Apache and MySQL services in XAMPP or WAMP.
+3. Start the Apache and MySQL services in XAMPP or WAMP server.

 To install Composer, follow these steps: